 You know this world well.
 In a fragment of a moment, you can appear in a sexually charged situation and leave again before it’s your turn at the teller window.
 Or you can linger for literally hours in your own serene erotic world partly solo priapic pleasure and partly otherly.
 Such an imaginary world is common to man.

 And why would anyone disclose their private fantasy world to someone who doesn’t get it?
 When you’re in your world of fantasy, it’s definitely real.
-It has a history of characters whom you’ve met, known or contrived yourself.
-Your fantasy has connection to a lifetime of imagination, interests and desires.
+It has a history of characters whom you’ve met, known, or contrived yourself.
+Your fantasy has a connection to a lifetime of imagination, interests, and desires.
 You don’t risk revealing these secret journeys to another unless you believe even they have a similar life of fantasy.

-And, like you, most guys believe their own sexual fantasies are more wild, more terrible and more wonderful.
+And, like you, most guys believe their own sexual fantasies are wilder, more terrible, and more wonderful.
 No one could have fantasies like these.
 No one.

 Is this real?
 Is this okay?
 Is this normal?